 Margate’s main beach is wide, sandy and windswept, with a fleet of little boats sheltering at one end, by the Harbour Arm.
 It is here that you find Turner Contemporary. designed by David Chipperfield.

-I checked out the location of the Carl Freedman Gallery, which opened last year in the old Thanet Press building.
-His once girlfriend, young British artist Tracey Ermin, grew up in Margate in the 70s.
+During my winter visit I checked out the Carl Freedman Gallery in the old Thanet Press building.
+Carl’s once girlfriend, British artist Tracey Ermin, grew up in Margate in the 70s.
 According to an interview in The Art Newspaper, they used to visit Tracey’s mum and nan together above a Kentucky Fried Chicken shop on Northdown Road, towards Cliftonville.

-Tracey’s studio adjoins Carl’s gallery, and plans are afoot to open it as a Tracey Ermin foundation.
+Tracey’s studio adjoins Carl’s gallery, and – before Covid – plans were afoot to open it as a Tracey Ermin foundation.
 “I do not want to wake up to London, I want to wake up and be inspired by the same things that inspired Turner,” she was quoted as saying in the Isle of Thanet News.

 The food was good.
 The bread was sourdough from the local Thanet district.
 The view, through the fogged up windows, was of Turner Contemporary,

 I went for a glass of local Kent wine, made from the Ortega grape variety, a variety popular in cool-climate wine-growing regions.
 Soon after eating, I began to feel nauseous and dizzy.
 This often happens to me in unregulated wine markets, such as England, where wine is more about lifestyle than culture.
 It’s the high dosage of sulphites, and other unnatural substances.